 The third, Bishop Athanasius Schneider, has emerged in the last few years as a determined voice for orthodox Catholicism.
 He is also an enthusiast for the Traditional Latin Mass, and has good relations with the SSPX, whom he has urged to accept a Vatican deal.

-Kazakhstan is not a capital-T Traditionalist country: the Extraordinary Form is not regularly celebrated.
+Kazakhstan is not a capital-T Traditionalist country: the Extraordinary Form is not especially widely celebrated.
 But many practices associated with pre-Vatican II liturgy are common.
 Reception of the Eucharist on the tongue and kneeling is the norm.
-Bishop Schneider tells me over email that Kazakhstan has preserved the “spirit” of the Latin Mass.
-“The faithful have a deeply rooted Catholic piety and reverence towards the Eucharist and the sacraments of the Church,” he says.

-Fr Paweł Blok, a Polish priest who came to Kazakhstan in 2008, paints a similar picture.
-Kazakh Catholics “are rather traditional and conservative,” he says.
+Kazakh Catholics “are rather traditional and conservative”, says Fr Paweł Blok, a Polish priest who came to Kazakhstan in 2008.
 “For us, it means being faithful to Holy Church, to Catholic teaching, to God.”
-The Eucharist and Our Lady are at the heart of it: “The majority of parishes have daily Adoration of the Blessed Sacrament, and we pray the rosary every day in our parishes.”
+The Eucharist and Our Lady are at the heart of it, he says.
+“The majority of parishes have daily Adoration of the Blessed Sacrament, and we pray the rosary every day in our parishes.”

 The size of the Catholic population makes such generalisations possible: depending on how generously you define it, there are between 100,000 and 250,000 Catholics in the country.
 According to Fr Blok, many parishes have only 10 to 30 regular worshippers.
 Those with more than 500 are a rarity.